raygun101/MarkupKit/README.md

 Bindings may also be programmatically established by calling the `bind:toView:withKeyPath:` method MarkupKit adds to the `UIResponder` class.
 See [UIResponder+Markup.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/UIResponder%2BMarkup.h) for more information.

 ### Factory Methods
-Some UIKit classes can't be instantiated by simply invoking the `new` method on the type.
-For example, instances of `UIButton` are created by calling the `buttonWithType:` class method, and `UITableView` instances are initialized with `initWithFrame:style:`.
+Some views can't be instantiated by simply invoking the `new` method on the view type.
+For example, instances of `UIButton` are created by calling the `buttonWithType:` class method, and `UITableView` instances are initialized via `initWithFrame:style:`.

 To handle these cases, MarkupKit supports a special attribute named "style".
 The value of this attribute is the name of a "factory method", a zero-argument class method that produces instances of a given type.
 MarkupKit adds a number of factory methods to classes such as `UIButton` and `UITableView` to enable these types to be constructed in markup.

-For example, the following markup creates an instance of a system-style `UIButton` by calling the `systemButton` method MarkupKit adds to the `UIButton` class:
+For example, the following markup creates an instance of a system-style `UIButton` by invoking the `systemButton` method MarkupKit adds to the `UIButton` class:

 ```xml
 <UIButton style="systemButton" title="Press Me!"/>
 ```

-Internally, this method calls `buttonWithType:`, passing a value of `UIButtonTypeSystem` for the `buttonType` argument, and returns the newly created button instance.

 The complete set of extensions MarkupKit adds to UIKit types is discussed in more detail later.